 - Group Supplemental Retirement Unit-Annuity (GSRA) contract The interest rate is variable and can increase or decrease every three months.
 The interest rate you pay initially will be the higher of (1) the Moody's Corporate Bond Yield Average for the calendar month ending two months before your loan is issued; or (2) the interest rate credited before your annuity starting date, as stated in the applicable rate schedule, plus 1 percent.
 Thereafter, the rate may change quarterly, but only if the new rate differs from your current rate by at least 1/2 percent. - Retirement Loan (RL) contract For all Employers except those located in Arkansas, Hawaii, or New Jersey, the interest rate you pay initially will be the higher of (1) the Moody's Corporate Bond Yield Average for the calendar month ending two months before your loan is issued; or (2) the interest credited before your annuity starting date, as stated in the applicable rate schedule, plus 1 percent.
 Thereafter the rate will change annually, but only if the Moody's Corporate Bond Yield Average for the calendar month ending two months before the anniversary of your loan differs from your current rate by at least a 1/2 percent.
 If the latest average differs by less, your interest rate will remain the same for the next year.
 For Employers located in Arkansas, Hawaii, or New Jersey, the interest rate will be a fixed rate of 8 percent. - Retirement Plan Loans from mutual funds or annuity contract (RPL) The interest rate will be fixed for the term of the loan and will be equal to the Federal Reserve Board Bank prime loan rate plus 1 percent at the time of the loan origination. - The loan must provide at least quarterly payments under a level amortization schedule.
 If you are currently employed by the Employer, the Plan Administrator will require you to enter into either a payroll deduction or an ACH agreement or other repayment method agreed to by the investment arrangement to repay the loan. - The Plan Administrator will fix the term for repayment of any loan; however, in no instance may the term of repayment be greater than five years, unless the loan qualifies as a home loan.
 A "home loan" is a loan used to acquire a dwelling unit which, within a reasonable time, you will use as a principal residence.
-The term for a home loan will be no more than 10 years. - All loans will be considered a directed investment from your account(s) in the Plan.
-As such, all of your payments of principal and interest will be credited only to your account(s). - The Plan will charge your account with expenses directly related to the loan set-up, annual maintenance, administrative charges, and collection of the note. - The Plan generally or the Employer will bear the cost directly related to the loan set-up, annual maintenance, administrative charges, and collection of the note. - Subject to the terms of the investment arrangements, a loan, if not otherwise due and payable, is generally due and payable on your date of termination of employment with the Employer unless directly rolled over (if otherwise permitted) to another employer's plan.
-This does not apply if you are a "party in interest" as described above. - A loan, if not otherwise due and payable, is due and payable on termination of the Plan, notwithstanding any contrary provision in the promissory note.
+The term for a home loan will be no more than 10 years. - There might be a charge to your Account for expenses, if any, directly related to the loan set up, annual maintenance, administrative charges, and collection of the note. - A loan, if not otherwise due and payable, is due and payable on termination of the Plan, notwithstanding any contrary provision in the promissory note.
 Nothing in this loan policy restricts your Employer's right to terminate the Plan at any time.

-You should note that the law treats the amount of any loan (other than a "home loan") not repaid five years after the date of the loan as a taxable distribution on the last day of the five year period or, if sooner, at the time the loan is in default.
+You should note that the law treats the amount of any loan (other than a "home loan") not repaid five years after the date of the loan as a taxable distribution on the last day of the five-year period or, if sooner, at the time the loan is in default.